Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 If pharmaceutical companies could bottle what your body makes in sunlight, it would be a trillion-dollar drug.

-All you did was walk outside.
+And again all you did was walk outside.

 How It Works (In Nerdy But Cool Detail)